Qumulo/docs/administrator-guide/encryption-data-security/managing-encryption-at-rest.md

 <a id="rotate-master-key"></a>
 ## Rotating the Master Key
-This section explains how to rotate the master key and check the encryption status for your cluster by using the `qq` CLI and how to check the encryption status by using the Web UI.
+This section explains how to rotate the master key and check the encryption status for your cluster by using the `qq` CLI and how to check the encryption status by using the Qumulo Core Web UI.

 {% include caution.html content="[Qumulo Care](https://docs.qumulo.com/contacting-qumulo-care-team.html) team members can help you [rotate your master keys](#rotate-master-key).
 However, they don't have access to your encryption keys and can't retrieve them for you." %}